iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 This is indeed a convex objective.
 At the optimum, only one of the two $\max$ terms will be non-zero.
 Thus, if $u_1$ is positive, then $$(w_1, \alpha_1) = (\frac{u_1}{\sqrt{u_1}}, \sqrt{u_1})$$  as before.
 However, if the negative $$v_1$$ neuron is non-zero, we have to set the second layer to a negative value: $$(w_1, \alpha_1) = (\frac{v_1}{\sqrt{v_1}}, -\sqrt{v_1})$$.

-With a bit of effort, the two problem share the same global minima as we can easily map back and forth without altering the loss.
+With a bit of effort, the two problems share the same global minima as we can easily map back and forth without altering the loss.

 #### Activation